 The final lines of this poem bring back the darkness that was felt in the middle.
 The speaker describes the ride that she is on as “Suicidal.”
 From what the reader has learned about the change that the narrator is undertaking, this reference to suicide is most likely to do with the killing of a past self.
 Ariel is charging quickly, almost suicidally as well.

 Past the speaker flies the dew from the forest around them, and they “drive” onward.
 Their pace is not slowing, and Ariel, and now the speaker, are determined to get exactly where they need to be.
 They,

 They are charging directly at the sun, a new day is approaching.
 The speaker can see a new, intense, burning light at the end of her tunnel, and she is heading straight for it.
 This is where she will find her new life.

 About Sylvia Plath

-Plath would then move to Cambridge, England and marry fellow poet, Ted Hughes.
-In 1960 her first collection, Colossus, was published and 1963 she published her novel, The Bell Jar.
+Plath would then move to Cambridge, England, and marry fellow poet Ted Hughes.
+In 1960 her first collection, Colossus, was published, and in 1963 she published her novel, The Bell Jar.
 Sylvia Plath would commit suicide using her gas oven in February of that same year.
 Her most famous collection of works, Ariel, was published by Hughes, along with another three after her death.